You’ll Fall in Love with Theodore Roosevelt National Park in North Dakota

 During our recent road trip, we scored a beautiful, open campsite with far-reaching views across the grassland.

 The campsites filled up by about 2 pm on a Wednesday in June.
-There was a mix of shaded and open sites, but the shady sites filled up more quickly, as it was hot and dusty.
+There was a mix of shaded and open sites, but the shady sites filled up more quickly as it was hot and dusty.

 Even though we would have preferred a shaded site, the incredible sunset views made up for it, and then in the morning, a bison meandered through our campsite on his way to graze on the tall grass.
-It was an awesome camping experience!

 Drive the Wildlife Loop Road through Theodore Roosevelt National Park